heistp/lfqsim/README.md

 * `FlowStats` an array of flow statistics, one for each flow in order, each of which contains:
   * `BytesSent` the total number of bytes sent for the flow
-  * `Throughput` the flow's throughput, in bytes per dequeue interval
+  * `Throughput` the flow's throughput, in bytes per 1000 ticks
   * `MeanSojourn` the mean sojourn time of all packets, in ticks
   * `Enqueues` the number of packets that were passed to enqueue
   * `Drops` the number of packets that were dropped (`Enqueues` - `TotalSends`)